-- 1. Leesville Lake remains slightly eutrophic lake.
-It has maintained this status throughout the monitoring period of study (2010-2022) and this result is currently stable and not expected to worsen or improve in the foreseeable future. - 2.
+- 1. Leesville Lake remains slightly eutrophic and this measure is very stable in the reservoir.
+It has maintained this status throughout the monitoring period of study (2010-2023) and this result is currently stable and not expected to worsen or improve in the foreseeable future. - 2.
 The individual TSI parameters exhibit greater variability providing insight into reservoir operation and external input driving water quality. - 3.
-TSI Secchi suggest increasing clarity as a trend in LVL.
-This is believed to be the result of increased influence from SML tail water release.
-TSI phosphorus and TSI Chlorophyll tend to show an upward trend and this is a concern. - 4.
 Leesville Lake behaves as a pump storage reservoir with headwaters impacted by tail release from the upper reservoir and this impact is seen throughout the reservoir.
-Pumping operations have a very strong impact on LVL water quality. - 5.
+Pumping operations have a very strong impact on LVL water quality and can flip water quality conditions making the headwaters of better water quality depending on flow conditions. - 4.
 The influence of SML tail water throughout the reservoir is generally a positive result as hypolimnion in SML contains water that is very clear and approaching oligotrophic conditions.
-However, oxygen depletion is very problematic late in the season (Sept-Oct.) and seems to be worsening.
-Low dissolved oxygen (<5 mg/L) persists in tail water release at the end of the season.
-These low oxygen conditions can be detected down through the reservoir past the station at Toler Bridge. - This oxygen loss when coupled with the high nutrient input from the Pigg River is cause greater eutrophication in LVL due to phosphorus release.
+However, oxygen depletion is very problematic and contributes to multiple problems including generation of methane and loss of fish habitat.
+This problem is exacerbated by movement of water.
+This problem needs addressed. - 5.
+This oxygen loss when coupled with the high nutrient input from the Pigg River causes greater eutrophication in LVL due to phosphorus release from sediment under reduced conditions.
 This trend is worsening although not being expressed as Chlorophyll a biomass yet.
-Time lags are a concern. - 7.
-In the forebay of SML, water below a depth of 5 contains less than 5 mg/L dissolved oxygen and reaches 0 mg/L between 30-40 meters of depth.
-Total average phosphorus in the reservoir exceeded 40 ppb for the first time in last 10 years and Secchi depth remained below 2 meters for third year in a row.
-While some areas in the dam area of the lake are oligotrophic water near the dam is mesotrophic.